NeogitOrg/neogit/README.md

     -- Requires you to have `sindrets/diffview.nvim` installed. diffview = nil,

+    -- Alternative diff viewer integration.
+    -- Requires you to have `esmuellert/codediff.nvim` installed. codediff = nil,

     -- If enabled, uses fzf-lua for menu selection.
 If the telescope integration -- is also selected then telescope is used instead -- Requires you to have `ibhagwan/fzf-lua` installed.